Nicolas Fouquet: Colonial and maritime activities

-Further heightening the concerns of the king, Fouquet was found to have ordered several warships in Holland, which could have served both his colonial ambitions and as an implicit threat to the king.
+Heightening the concerns of the king, Fouquet was found to have ordered several warships in the Netherlands, which could have served both his colonial ambitions and as an implicit threat to the king.
 In addition, Fouquet used a straw man to assume the position of Viceroy (vice-roi) of the Americas without the king’s knowledge.

 Arrest

 On 17 August 1661, Louis was entertained at Vaux-le-Vicomte with a sumptuous fête, at which Molière's Les Fâcheux was produced for the first time.
 The fête also included a lavish meal served on gold and silver plates for hundreds of members of the court; there were also fireworks, a ballet and light shows.
 The king was astounded by this display of luxury.